 Flying into Helsinki

-International flights run throughout Europe and Finland have their own national airline, Finnair, to fly you there.
+International flights run throughout Europe and Finland has its own national airline, Finnair, to fly you there.

 I loved flying with them here as they had a great entertainment system to watch movies while you fly.
 I watched The Favourite and loved it.

 Also, they provide each passenger with free coffee or tea, water and bilberry juice in cute Marimekko cups!
-Moomin’ are their national ambassador’s too so the whole experience was quintessentially Finnish.
+Moomin’ are their national ambassador too so the whole experience was quintessentially Finnish.

 Sailing into Helsinki

 I would highly recommend their cruise liners, they’re like resorts over the seas!
-These ships can hold over 2800 people and have restaurants, duty free shopping, a business lounge, bars, even Starbuck’s and Burger King!
-Click here to see my full review of the experience.
+These ships can hold over 2800 people and have restaurants, duty-free shopping, a business lounge, bars, and even Starbuck’s and Burger King!

 Where to stay in Helsinki